blomstertj/root/Projects/Windows Apps on Linux via RDP/README.md

 #### Install appetizer from http://appetizer.cozic.net/download
 #### Install seamlessrdp shell (you need to give them email to get a download link unfortunately) from here: https://www.cendio.com/thinlinc/download/registration

-Configure registry to use seamlessrdp shell instead of explorer.exe:
+### Configure registry to use seamlessrdp shell instead of explorer.exe:
-WIP
+Open regedit and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon.
+Change Shell from “explorer.exe” to “C:\Program Files\ThinLinc\WTSTools\seamlessrdpshell.exe”

+### Configure registry to allow any program to be a remote app
+Open regedit and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services and create a new DWORD value named !fAllowUnlistedRemotePrograms.
+Set its value to 1.

 Hint: use Control + Alt + Delete when manually logging in to the VM from now on and use task manager to launch apps